 - The number of leaflets on clovers is genetically determined.
 Tests have shown that phenotypic traits within the DNA of the cells of the plant may explain this phenomenon.
 In fact, the genes that produce four leaves are recessive to the genes that produce three.
 Generally speaking, the number of three leaf clovers for every four leaf clover is about 100 to 1.
 With odds like that, it is considered lucky to find one – not so much that it brings you luck.

 - Another reason for clovers with four leaves instead of three is due to plant breeding.
 New strains of the plant are biologically bred to produce more four leaf clovers.
-I guess that could explain why there seem be lots more, or at least a lot easier to find.
+I guess that could explain why there seem to be lots more, or at least a lot easier to find.

 - Finally, certain factors within the plant’s natural environment can play a role in the number of four leaf clovers.
 Things like heredity combined with exposure to certain chemicals or low levels of radiation may possibly increase the rate of mutation and frequency of occurrence for future clover generations.